ikkez/f3-cortex/readme.md

 	* `CORTEX.standardiseID`: Default `TRUE`.
 This moves any defined primary key into the `_id` field on returned arrays.

+	* `CORTEX.quoteConditions`: Default `TRUE`.
+By default, all field names in where conditions are quoted automatically according to the used database engine.
+This helps to work around reserved names in SQL.
+However the detection of fields isn't perfect yet, so in case you want to add the correct backticks or other quotation yourself, set this to `FALSE`.

 ## Known Issues

 * Not really a bug, but returned collections (from relations, *find*, or *paginate* method) are not cloneable because they need to keep a unique references to the identity map of its relations.
 This leads to the point that all containing mappers are not automatically escaped in templates, regardless of the `ESCAPE` setting.
 Keep in mind to add the `| esc` filter to your tokens.